LakshmiReddy-Sanikommu/POS-Management/README.md

 - Java 17+ with Spring Boot 3.x
 - Spring Security with JWT Authentication
 - Hibernate/JPA for ORM
-- Supabase PostgreSQL Database
+- H2 Database (In-Memory) for Development
-- Flyway for Database Migrations
+- MySQL/PostgreSQL Support for Production
 - Maven for Dependency Management

 **Frontend:**